Open call 2

 - Unite the XR community to increase collaboration;

-- Offer access to a common development platform (XR developers platform) to ease the collaboration on XR software components and application development.
-The platform will consist of a wide range of tools to support the development of XR components using a methodology inspired by DevOps.
-It will also house the XR Solutions Catalogue where developers can find and publish software components and applications developed by the XR developers community;
+- Offer access to a common development platform (XR developers platform) to ease XR software components and applications development and sharing.
+This consists of a wide range of tools to support the development of XR components using a methodology inspired by DevOps.
+It will also house the XR solutions Catalogue where developers can find or publish software components and applications developed by the XR developers community;

 - Launch and manage an open call with 4 cut-off dates to increase XR innovation through funding of research teams to develop new XR solutions;